 From 2023, the Scientific Committee shall adopt the Fishery Management Area as the appropriate scale of management for assessing the performance of the VME spatial management scenarios that underpin this CMM.

-At its annual meeting in 2023, the Scientific Committee shall develop a biologically-relevant multi spatial- scale risk-based approach to assess encounters with VME indicator taxa.
+From 2024, , the Scientific Committee shall continue to develop a biologically-relevant multi spatial- scale risk-based approach to assess encounters with VME indicator taxa.
 The Scientific Committee shall take into account the Convention and the FAO DeepSea Fisheries Guidelines and may consider a broad range of scales in the context of the best available science on, inter alia, the distribution of VME across spatial scales.

-By no later than its 12th meeting, the Scientific Committee shall develop an Encounter Review Standard taking into account the guidance contained in paragraph 166(f) of Bottom Fishing Review (COMM11-Doc07).
+The Scientific Committee recommends the Commission adopts the Encounter Review Standard submitted by New Zealand (SC12-DW10).
+The Scientific Committee shall review, and update if required, the Encounter Review Standard every 5 years, starting in 2029, to ensure that it reflects best practice.

 Nothing in this CMM shall prevent Members or CNCPs from taking additional measures compatible with this measure in relation to encounters with VME indicator taxa below the threshold in paragraph 28.